 Use a van as part of a business

-You can get a personal van policy if you only use it privately, or a commercial policy if you use it for work.
+You can get a private van insurance policy if you only use your van for personal use, or a commercial policy if you use it for work.

 Van insurers cover most types of van, including:

 Most insurers cover vans up to 3.5 tonnes, however some will cover up to 7.5 tonne vehicles (if you have the correct driving licence).